Coping with Chronic Pain Using Cognitive Behavior Therapy

 The Goal of Cognitive Behavioral Therapy

 When practicing CBT, you are able to replace the negative thoughts and adopt calming thoughts for your mind and body to cope with your pain.
 The calming techniques include yoga, meditation, visualization, and progressive muscle relaxation.
-CBT helps you change the way you think about your pain so your body and mind can better handle the episode.
+CBT helps you change the way you think about your pain, so your body and mind can better handle it.

-To better understand the practice of CBT, many recommend working with a counselor or therapist to reach your goals.
+To better understand the practice of CBT, it's recommended to work with a counselor or therapist to reach your goals.
 Once you have understood the therapy, you will be advised to practice the therapy on your own.
-CBT influences your thoughts by not thinking of the pain instead focusing on the positive thoughts in your life.
-The therapy allows you to have positive thoughts which influence your body.
+CBT influences your thoughts by not thinking of the pain, instead focusing on the positive thoughts in your life.
+The therapy allows you to have your positive thoughts which influence your body.

 Thinking and Depression

 A study of 50 depressed and 31 non-depressed individuals concluded that thoughts and depression are linked by cognitive patterns.
 Negative notions of personal characteristics, self worth, performance, or health can lead to depression.
 As depression worsens, the patterns influence your cognitive process disrupting your daily lifestyle.
 CBT can help change your ability to deal with your negative cognitive patterns that lead to depression.
 For example, refrain from judging yourself, misconceptions, and biased assumptions.